mphbo/climate-globe/README.md

-Project is deployed with github pages and is live at https://msarauer.github.io/climate-globe-deployed/
+Project is deployed with github pages at https://msarauer.github.io/climate-globe-deployed/

 # Description